Rahula-22/Ai-Social-Bot/README.md

 ### Running the Bot

-Copy and paste any of these commands to run the bot:
+Use commands to run the bot:

 ```bash
 # Start the bot in standard mode